OPMDG/opm-doc/general/common_problems.rst

     * PostgreSQL logs
     * pg_hba and/or credentials

-Once the **wh_nagios.dispatch_record()** is successfully called, the data will arrive in the user tables.
+Once the ``wh_nagios.dispatch_record()`` is successfully called, the data will appear in the user tables.
 You can check for instance the number of servers the UI knows about::

     opm=# SELECT COUNT(*) FROM public.servers;